Safeguarding and Prevent Policy

 Line managers are responsible for ensuring the correct level of check is carried out.

-As part of compliance ECC carries out an online check of social media, as recommended within KCSIE guidance published in 2022 and again in 2023.
+As part of compliance ECC carries out an online check of social media, as recommended within KCSIE guidance published in 2022 and again in 2023 and 2024.

 Single Central Register